fkarg/fkarg.github.io/_posts/2020-06-10-nixos-starting.md

 the actual searchable package repository.
 I bookmarked it immediately.
 This considerably improved both my speed and confidence when searching for packages.

-A pleasen surprise what that a couple of packages from my setup which were not packaged yet for Ubuntu (`ripgrep` or `broot`) were just immediately available as a package.
+A pleasent surprise what that a couple of packages from my setup which were not packaged yet for Ubuntu (`ripgrep` or `broot`) were just immediately available as a package.
 And not just those, also some plugins or other packages which supposedly required a different package manager first (`cargo` or `pip`) were directly available through nix.
 [Configuration](#options) was as well.
-Things were off to a really good start.
+Things were off to a fantastic start.

 (I learned about `nix search <pkgname>` today.
 It does basically the same on the command line.)